 by Laura Pokrzywa

-You may hI-93ave noticed that the Form I-9 (Employment Eligibility Verification) you are using expired as of March 31, 2016.
+You may have noticed that the Form I-9 (Employment Eligibility Verification) you are using expired as of March 31, 2016.
 The last time the United States Citizenship and Immigration Services (USCIS) issued a revision was three years ago.
 The USCIS is currently considering more proposed changes to this form, but is not quite ready to roll out the new document.

 According to a post on their website last week, the USCIS has extended the effective date for the current Form I-9s until they are ready to release the new forms, probably later this spring.
 USCIS will provide updated information about the new version of Form I-9 as it becomes available.